dlang-tour/english/basics/alias-strings.md

 ### Raw strings

-It is also possible to use raw strings to minimize amount of laborious escaping of reserved symbols.
+It is also possible to use raw strings to minimize laborious escaping of reserved symbols.
 Raw strings can be declared using either backticks (`` ` ... ` ``) or the r(aw)-prefix (`r" ... "`).